processing/processing-pi-website/content/tutorial/project-synth/index.md

 ### Types of buttons

-There are few different types of buttons:
+There are few different types of buttons out there, with these two being the most commonly used:

-- Push buttons (also called "Momentary push buttons")
+- Push buttons (also called "Momentary push buttons" or "Momentary switches")
-- Microswitches (also called "Momentary switches")
+- Microswitches

+{{< figure src="button-types.jpg" link="button-types.jpg" title="Two most common button types" >}}

 Within these types, the connections inside the buttons could be:

 - Normally Closed
 - Normally Open

-In this tutorial, we'll be using the most common button: Normally Open Push Buttons.
+In this tutorial, we'll be using the most common type of button: Normally Open Push Buttons.

 ### Raspberry Pi GPIO and Processing